- National Rail is the industry website, giving live train running information

 - Real Time Trains uses information from the National Rail system but has more sophisticated software to give more accurate predictions of departure and arrival times.
 An Android application is also available for smartphones.
 Live signalling diagrams have been created for the South Western Main Line.

-- Real time Departure Boards has a direct feed from Darwin, so you will know what's going on at the same point the Regional Operating Centre does, before most other systems and train staff.
+- Real time Departure Boards has a direct feed from Darwin, the Network Rail system, so you will know what's going on at the same point the Regional Operating Centre does, before most other systems and train staff.

 If buying an advance ticket remember to check the price of first class – sometimes first class advance tickets can be cheaper than standard class, or offer free food, drink and lounge access which are worth the difference.